SOPY Strategy For Breaking Glass Ceilings & Optimizing Opposite Roles

 Present what the situation and each group of people require

-When negative stereotypes are permanent, another solution becomes necessary.
+When negative stereotypes are permanent, other solutions become necessary.

 Limiting your exposure to the negativity or involvement in the negativity